Virtual Woman: Compadre

 The group of beta testers and advisers for Virtual Woman are referred to as Compadre and have their own beta testing site and forum.

 Criticisms

 As Virtual Woman has developed the ability to conduct longer and more realistic interactions, particularly in recent beta releases, criticism has arisen that this may lead some users to social isolation, or to use the program as a substitute for real human interaction.
 However, these are criticisms that have been leveled at all video games and at the use of the Internet itself.
-A company representative, Nancy, indirectly responded to such accusations in an interview with ABC News reporter Mike Martinez in 1998 by stating that Virtual Woman played a valuable role by allowing some form of social interactions for people who may not normally be able to take part in them.

-She cited a user who wrote to thank them because the program had relieved his boredom and isolation while he was recovering from a crippling accident in the hospital.